hmrc/platsec-aws-scanner/docs/tasks/cost-usage.md

 # Cost Usage

-The `cost_usage` task outputs data showing the usage & cost of a specified service in a given account / list of accounts.
+The `cost_usage` task outputs data showing the usage & cost of a specified service in a given account / list of accounts .

 The service being queried needs to be specified using its full name, example:

 - Amazon Api Gateway
 - Amazon Cloudfront
 - Amazon DynamoDB
 - Amazon Simple Storage Service
 - Amazon Virtual Private Cloud
 - AWS CodePipeline
 - AWS CodeBuild
 - AWS CodeArtifact
 - AWS Lambda
 - AWS X-Ray

+You can see a list of full names of services by clicking on the service [here](https://docs.aws.amazon.com/index.html), then you'll see the full name on the next page, i.e "**Amazon Simple Storage Service** Documentation".

 ## Usage